Please review our most frequently asked questions below. Do not hesitate to contact us should you require additional information.

 You have three choices.
 If coming from the USA and looking for reasonable flights, you might want to consider Kalispell, Montana.
 From the airport, you will reach Island Lake in approximately two hours by car.

 The closest major centre is Calgary, Alberta, three to four hours away.
-The beautiful drive south through the Foothills of the Canadian Rockies is well worth the trip.
+The beautiful drive south through the foothills of the Canadian Rockies is well worth the trip.
 Perhaps consider flying all the way to Cranbrook, B.C.
 Only one hour from Island Lake, it is the preferred choice for some.
 You can get to Cranbrook by connecting through either the Calgary or Vancouver airports.

 Arriving in Fernie

 You can rent a vehicle from Kalispell, Cranbrook and Calgary or let us book coach transportation for you from any of the above airports.
 Transportation to the lodge is not included in the package price.
 Kalispell airport works best if you are a large group.
 Island Lake strongly recommends that our guests arrive a day in advance to avoid any possible delays.
 Please call or email well in advance for any transportation or accommodation information.
 Our Snow Cat pickup is located 3km north of Highway #3 near Fernie.
 Turn north off Hwy #3 at the Lodge sign, 2km west of Fernie.
 The Island Lake sign at the end of the road will denote the parking lot.
 You need to be at the parking lot no later than 5:00pm on the evening of your arrival.
-Guests will be transported back to the parking lot leaving the lodge no later than 4:45pm on the last day of the tour.
+Guests will be transported back to the parking lot leaving the lodge no later than 4:30 pm on the last day of the tour.

-Late Arrival Fees
+Alternative and or Late Arrival Fees

 Skiing/Riding at Island Lake is good to excellent most of the time, but nothing is perfect!
 Conditions in the mountains can change dramatically overnight.
 Do not despair if you hear discouraging reports shortly before your trip, it often changes favorably at the snap of a finger.
 Our guides are experts at giving you a fun and safe trip in all weather and snow conditions.